adeiturrate/TFG/README.md

 Scripts are inside Variant Calling Folders.
 Inside this folder scripts are divided by numbers doing reference to the steps to follow.
 <be>
 <br>
-Many of the commands used for this analysis were computed using bcftools for Samtools so they were directly written in the terminal
+Commands used for this analysis were computed using bcftools for Samtools so they were directly written in the terminal